MyDataQuest/MyDataQuest.github.io/_posts/2022-11-10-Capstone-Final-Report.md

 <img src = "/img/posts/Capstone/Rides_By_Date_Type.JPG" alt = "Rides by Hour of Day" width = "900" class = "center">

 A "Date Type" column was added to the data table by referencing a list of US public holidays in order to determine if a date falls on a "Weekday", "Weekend" or a "Public Holiday".
-Analyzing the rider's usage throughout the year based on the date type reveals that public holidays and weekends account for a larger demand in rides amongst Casual Users totaling 43% of its rides.
-Whilst there is less of an impact amongst Member users, where Weekends and Public Holidays only account for 27.8% of its ridership and a greater portion of rides are taken during the weekdays.
+Analyzing the rider's usage throughout the year based on the date type reveals that public holidays and weekends account for a larger demand in rides amongst casual users totaling 43% of its rides.
+Whilst there is less of an impact amongst member users, where weekends and public holidays only account for 27.8% of its ridership and a greater portion of rides are taken during the weekdays.

 Several observations were made after analyzing the rides dataset from a time and geographical standpoint:
 - Annual members use are more regimented with peaks during popular commute times in the morning and in the evening.
 And overall ride demand peaks in the middle of the work week.